WashU-Physics-Courses/Physics-427-Fall2024-homework10/README.md

 Write your implementation of the Box-Muller transform in the `normal` function in the provide `random.h` header (marked as `TODO:`).
 The function takes two arguments, `mu` and `sigma`, and return a single normally distributed random number.
 The `mu` argument is the mean of the distribution and the `sigma` argument is the standard deviation.
 You will need to transform your result sampled using the method above using `mu` and `sigma`.
 Use the provided `uniform` function in the included header `random.h` to generate the uniformly distributed random numbers `u1` and `u2`.

 I have included a test program `test_normal.cpp` that will test your implementation.
-It will generate 100,000 normally distributed random variables using your implementation in `random.h` and make a histogram of the results.
-Use it to convince yourself that your implementation is correct.
+It will generate 100,000 normally distributed random variables using your implementation in `random.h` and make a histogram visualizing the results.
+Use it to convince yourself that your implementation is correct (look up the "68-95-99.7 rule").
 Commit your `random.h` file to the repository.
 Also commit the output of `test_normal.cpp` as `problem1.txt` to the repository.

 ## 2. Brownian Motion (15 points)